cis5710/cis5710-homework/hw5-pipelined/README.md

 Now you are ready to use the oscilloscope.
 Follow these steps, which are also numbered in pink the picture above:

 1. Connect the black plug from the oscilloscope cable to the oscilloscope's port 1.
-The plug must first be inserted and then twisted into place - be sure not to force it!
+The plug must be aligned properly so that it can be inserted and then twisted clockwise into place - be sure not to force it!
 2. Turn the oscilloscope on.
 3. Press the `Auto Scale` button to have the oscilloscope automatically scale its output to match the voltages it senses from the FPGA board.
 4. The `Run | Stop` button should be red, indicating the oscilloscope is stopped and not recording any signals.
 If the button is green, press it once to stop the oscilloscope.
 5. Find the `Horizontal` knob.
 6. Adjust the `Horizontal` knob until you see `200.0ms/` on the oscilloscope's screen, indicating that each horizontal grid cell represents 200 ms of time.
 7. Press the `Run | Stop` button to start recording the signals.
-After a brief pause, you will see a yellow bar advance on the oscilloscope's screen from left to right.
+After a brief pause, you will see a yellow bar/waveform advance on the oscilloscope's screen from left to right.
 Once the bar reaches the right side of the screen, press `Run | Stop` again to end the recording.
 You can now use the `Horizontal` knob to zoom in on the signal.
-Use the `Navigate` buttons to scroll left, right and stop scrolling so that you can read the signal.
+Use the `Navigate` buttons to scroll left and right so that you can read the signal.

 You will get credit for the demo just for viewing the mystery signal on the oscilloscope.
 If you manage to decode the mystery signal, however, tell a TA and they will be *extra* proud of you!!